chrisgleissner/spring-batch-rest/README.md

 | GET          | /jobExecutions/{id}    | Single job execution |
 | POST         | /jobExecutions         | Start job execution with optional property overrides |

-Notes:

-* For performance reasons, `/jobExecutions` queries are performed against an in-memory cache of recent job executions.
-If the `limitPerJob` request parameter is larger than `100`, this cache is bypassed and the Spring Batch <a href="https://docs.spring.io/spring-batch/4.0.x/api/index.html?org/springframework/batch/core/explore/JobExplorer.html">JobExplorer</a> is used instead.
-You can change the value `100` with the  `com.github.chrisgleissner.springbatchrest.maxNumberOfExecutionsPerJob` property.

-* Spring Batch prevents mutiple invocations of a job unless you use different properties (aka job parameters) each time.
-To bypass this, a unique property (ie. a random UUID) is added to each job invocation.
-You can control this feature via the `com.github.chrisgleissner.springbatchrest.addUniqueJobParameter` property.

 ### Quartz Schedules

 | HTTP Method  | Path                   | Description  |